Skip to main content

 Key Facts

-7. Inclusion via Form 6 after the qualifying date does not confer voting rights for the ongoing assembly election.
+7. Inclusion via Form 6 after the qualifying date does not confer voting rights for the ongoing election.

 Background & Context